Degree RequirementADN/ASN or BSN (preferred)

-What Is an ER Nurse?
+What is an ER Nurse?

 The ER or ‘Emergency Room’ nurse is a person who is great at quick thinking, decision-making, and multitasking.
 He or she has the training, aptitude and willingness to adapt to whatever the day happens to bring, as every day is different in the emergency room.
 Best suited to this role are nurses who appreciate the fast-pace and challenge of not knowing exactly who is coming through the door and what may be wrong with them.
 The ER nurse enjoys helping patients, and doesn't allow the emotions of patients in trauma to affect their mindset.

-Becoming an ER Nurse
+How to Become an ER Nurse

 The emergency room nurse is responsible for accurately assessing then triaging patients in a thorough yet efficient manner.